Frequently Asked Questions

 Where and when should I send my official documents and test scores?

 You are required to send your official transcript(s) upon receiving your offer of admission.
 We must receive an official, final transcript from each institution where you earned course credit.
 You must also send a graduation verification certificate, if it is not stated on the final transcript from your degree granting institution.
+As we mention on the application, you do not need to send us a final transcript if you are using CertiFile, WES or other NACES evaluation for your transcripts.
 All final transcript(s) must be received prior to your matriculation date.
 We prefer receiving them transcripts and test scores electronically.
 If your final transcript and/or test results will be delivered by mail, they should be sent to the below address:

 University of Pennsylvania